As you gather around for thanksgiving dinner, play some Thanksgiving games, have great conversations, and enjoy the company of family and friends.

 3. Stuff the Turkey

-Give each player lots of balled-up paper and take turns trying to stuff the turkey.
-Make it a competition.
+Give each player lots of balled-up paper and take turns tossing them to stuff the turkey.

 Turn it into a game of TURKEY by attempting shots from difficult angles.